eventhelix/trace-to-sequence-diagram/readme.md

 		})

 ###Specify Object Groupings
-The second issue highlighted above is addressed by grouping objects.
+The second issue highlighted above may be addressed by grouping objects.
 You specify the parents for objects in the customize.py file.
 EventStudio uses this information to generate a high level sequence diagram (component-level-sequence-diagram.pdf).

 An excerpt from customize.py illustrates this: